Jaspreet Singh (cricketer)

-Jaspreet Singh (born 9 June 1993) is an Indian-born Italian cricketer who plays for the national team.
+Jaspreet Singh (born 9 June 1993) is an Indian-born Italian cricketer who plays for the Italy national cricket team.
 In May 2019, he was named in Italy's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.
 He made his Twenty20 International (T20I) debut for Italy, against Norway, on 15 June 2019.

+Early life

+Singh was born on 9 June 1993 in Phagwara, Punjab, India.
+He and his family immigrated to Italy in 2006, settling in Telgate, Lombardy.
+He played tape-ball cricket as a teenager and later played for the Bergamo Cricket Club.
+As an adult, he moved to England, where he plays club cricket in the Birmingham & District Premier League.

+International career

 In November 2019, he was named in Italy's squad for the Cricket World Cup Challenge League B tournament in Oman.
 He made his List A debut, for Italy against Bermuda, on 12 December 2019.
 In September 2021, he was named in Italy's T20I squad for the Regional Final of the 2021 ICC Men's T20 World Cup Europe Qualifier tournament.

+In January 2026, Singh was named in Italy's squad for the 2026 T20 World Cup.